Police respond to reports of gunman in Hamilton

-Police are responding to reports of a person in a vehicle armed with a gun in the Hamilton CBD.
+Police responded to reports of a person in a vehicle armed with a gun in the Hamilton CBD earlier today.

 The vehicle was spotted at the intersection of Rostrevor St and Harwood St.

-Nearby office workers were alerted to the incident and have been advised to avoid the area if possible.
+Nearby office workers were alerted to the incident and were advised to avoid the area if possible.

 Advertisement

-Police have been searching the area for the person, but have not located anyone so far.
-Inquiries are going.
+Police searched the area for the person, but were stood down at 12.45pm after they did not locate anyone.

 No cordons are in place.